-Remove all metal objects from charging pocket before charging your mobile device.
-Metal objects, such as coins, keys, rings, or paper clips, between phone and the charger will become very hot.
-On the rare occasion that the charging system does not detect a metal object, and the object gets wedged between phone and charger, remove the phone and allow the metallic object to cool before removing it from the charging pocket, to prevent burns.
+Remove all metal objects from the charging pocket before charging your mobile device.
+Metal objects, such as coins, keys, rings, or paper clips, between the phone and the charger will become very hot.
+On the rare occasion that the charging system does not detect a metal object, and the object gets wedged between the phone and the charger, remove the phone and allow the metallic object to cool before removing it from the charging pocket, to prevent burns.